Senior Director of Parent Experience

 🎙️ Student Perspective: Rourke on Switching to Alpha

-A 12-year-old former New York City student describes in her own voice why her family relocated for Alpha, and what education feels like when designed for mastery, not rote learning.
+A 12-year-old former NYC student describes in her own voice why her family relocated for Alpha, and what education feels like when it prioritizes mastery over rote learning.

 👉 Watch the student interview (18 min)